renato-mm/boca-vs-code-extension/README.md

 ## Configuration

-After the extension is installed you must set these two configuration options in order for it to properly connect to a BOCA system.
+After the extension is installed, you must set these two configuration options in order for it to properly connect to a BOCA system.

 | Name | Default Value | Example | Description |
 |---|---|---|---|